cjneely10/EukMetaSanity/INSTALLATION.md

 ### Configuring GeneMark

-Ensure that .gm_key is present in your home directory if you are using GeneMark as your ab initio predictor.
+Ensure that your `.gm_key` file is present in your home directory if you are using GeneMark as your ab initio predictor.
 You also may need to run their accessory script `perl change_path_in_perl_scripts.pl "/usr/bin/env perl"`

 Ensure that your `gmes.cfg` file has parameters that are sufficient for your dataset (min contig, etc.).